maxofbritton/Raspberry-Pi-4x4-in-Schools-Project/README.md

 Next, solder your 5v output cable (input for the pi) into the hole on the right side labeled '+'.
 Then, solder your ground output cable (ground into the pi) into the hole on the right labeled '-'.

-Your result should look something like this.

-# insert image here!!!!!!!!!!!!!!!!!!!!

 #### Accelerometer and Light Sensor Loom
 [**ADXL345 - Triple-Axis Accelerometer (+-2g/4g/8g/16g) w/ I2C/SPI**](https://www.adafruit.com/products/1231)
 ![ADXL345](https://cdn-shop.adafruit.com/1200x900/1231-00.jpg)